 Each year, the National MPS Society awards deserving medical researchers grants to pursue treatments and cures for MPS and ML.
 In 2016, the MPS Society awarded $485,000 in grant funding.
 Since 1999, nearly $7 million has been awarded to MPS and ML research.

-The 2017 research grant program is now open.
-Letters of intent (LOI) are due on or before May 20, and grants will be funded in the third quarter of this year.
-Click here for the online application to submit letters of intent.
+The 2017 research grant initiative is still ongoing.
+Thirty-three letters of intent applications have been submitted, and successful request for proposals will be funded in the third quarter of this year.
 For more information, email email@example.com.

 2017 grant opportunities include: